free-creations/a2jmidi/README.md

 runs.
 Even after a short break of system-hibernation the bridge should restart to work normally.

-Now we have a permanent ALSA to JACK bridge which can be connected by applications that produce ALSA-MIDI events.
+We have now a permanent ALSA to JACK bridge which can be connected by applications that produce ALSA-MIDI events.
 Like for example [Frescobaldi](https://www.frescobaldi.org/).
 Frescobaldi is a tool to create professional looking sheet music.
 The music composition can be proof-read